 “The bike provides me with mobility and easy access to all parts of the city without being dependent on buying expensive bus tickets.
 If you are an asylum seeker you are not allowed to work and have an allowance of just over five pounds a day.”
 Zozan

 “Bikes provide free travel and make it easier to travel to places like college and volunteering, and for those that are alone and have lost their families they help to meet new people and make new friends."
 Mehdi

 “It has made me able to get more integrated with the community and has helped me to improve my fitness.
 Thanks Bikes for Refugees”.
 Muhammad

 "As a young Syrian woman, I have not had opportunities to cycle until I came to Scotland.
 Getting a bike from Bikes for Refugees has made it possible for me to do this great outdoor activity.
 A real bonus is that I am now able to take part in ‘Freedom from Torture's’ cycle event in July to raise funds for them and I am training hard to be able to keep up.
 This bike has expanded my life!"
 Violet

 “It is very important for personal health.
-When you don’t have time or money to go for gym and swimming, cycling makes you always active.
-Having a bike makes your like easier and healthier.”
+When you don’t have time or money to go to the gym and swimming, cycling makes you always active.
+Having a bike makes your life easier and healthier.”
 Zozan

 “It’s fun and healthy activity and, when we give people a bike, we invite them to our cycling group where you can meet many people from many different countries with people from Scotland.”
 Mehdi